atosti/java-testing/README.md

 ## Tips
 * While designing a test, set an always failing assert statement to ensure incomplete tests never appear as though they're working.
   * This will reduce the likelihood of pushing unfinished tests into your codebase.
-  * I typically use the following with the `placeholder` comment, so it's also clear why this logic is present.
+  * I typically use the following alonmg with a `placeholder` comment, so it's clear why this logic is present in my code.
     ```java
     AssertEquals(true, false); //placeholder
     ```